JasonDClarke/carousel/README.md

 <div id ="carousel1"></div>
 ```

-3.Link to es5/Carousel.min.js and your own js file, index.js.
+3. Link to es5/Carousel.min.js and your own js file, index.js.

 4. In index.js: